karthigeyanrgs/karthigeyanrgs.github.io/_pages/index.md

 * * *

-**Q16) How are the 1st year courses since I’m from a mechanical engineering background.
+**Q16) How are the 1st year courses since I'm from a mechanical engineering background.
 How will I cope with subjects like quantum mechanics and other computer science subjects.
 Will they be useful if I choose structural mechanics electives?
-Also I’ll have to do them anyway since those are mandatory courses right ?**
+Also I'll have to do them anyway since those are mandatory courses right ?**

 _Ans_ : Quantum mech will also revise your linear algebra too, and given the state of things, Quantum computing could be the next paradigm for High performance computing.
 Yes, they are mandatory, and helps in performing a plethora of simulations.
 If it isn't something you would like to do, you could look at the CAME course where they delve more into structural mech.